bys-exe/scribere/README.md

 ## <div align='center'>Scribere</div>

-<div align='center'> A terminal code editor which is <em>fast</em> and <em>lightweight</em></div>
+<div align='center'> A terminal code editor that is simple and lightweight</div>

 ## Overview

-It is a text editor i made using the kilo guide and i am currently adding my own features to it.
+Code editor similar to vim or nano but made by me.

-It is made using c so it is very lightweight (currently ~55kb)
+It is made using c so the filesize is very less (currently ~55kb)

+It is made using the kilo guide but with tons of more features.

 Fun fact: Scribere means *"to write"* in latin

 ## Features

-- You can undo your changes using Ctrl-Z.
+- You can undo your changes.
-- You can find text within the file using Ctrl-F.
+- You can find text within the file.
 - Warning system which warns if you have any unsaved changes.
-- <b>Syntax highlighting</b> and filetype detection so it looks like a code editor.
+- <b>Syntax highlighting</b> and filetype detection.
-- Currently filetype detection and syntax highlighting only supports the following filetypes:- C, Python, Javascript, Go, Rust, Java, Bash, Yaml, Json, Makefile, Dockerfile, Gitignore (Create an Issue if you need any other language)
+- Currently syntax highlighting and filetype detection only supports the following filetypes:- C, Python, Javascript, Go, Rust, Java, Bash, Yaml, Json, Makefile, Dockerfile, Gitignore
-- Copy and paste things inside the terminal as you like but u can only copy and paste within the terminal.
+- Copy and paste things inside the terminal as you like but u can only copy and paste things within the terminal.

-## Getting started

-\*Work in progress\* but if you want to try it, fork the repository and run `./scribere` in the location of the directory for creating an empty file and `./scribere "file-location"` for modifying an existing file.

-## Goals

-- [ ] Allow us to copy and paste things into the terminal

 ## Images